 From Growing up in the West of Ireland, I have been immersed in Irish music and céilí dancing since I was born.
 I am a traditional Irish fiddle player, Sean Nós dancer and Céilí dance instructor.

-She is a traditional Irish fiddle player, sean nos dancer and ceili dance instructor.
-She instructs ceili dances for corporate groups, language schools, weddings and events.
+I instruct ceili dances for corporate groups, language schools, weddings and events.

-She has facilitated groups in diverse locations including prisons, outdoor education centres, GAA clubs, and autism services.
+I have facilitated groups in diverse locations including prisons, outdoor education centres, GAA clubs, and autism services.

-Education and Travel
+Education & Travel

-Music and Dance
+Music & Dance